eon01/python-ci-example/README.md

 # Setup Our Git

-Now that we finished writing our code, the .gitignore file, the test and the Travis CI configuration, we need to create a Gituhb repository and link our Travis CI to our Github account in order to import the new project.
+Now that we finished writing our code, the .gitignore file, the test and the Travis CI configuration, we need to create a Github repository and link our Travis CI to our Github account in order to import the new project.

 ```